Code-Institute-Submissions/Milestone-Project-168/README.md

 I wanted to create a game website to provide some amusement and distraction for people who suffer from stress and bordom in their busy lives.
 I beleive it is sometimes easier to focus on the important work/studies if you acknowledge that some fun is necessary and create time and space to indulge in a bit of procrastination.
 All human beings can procratinate, therefore I decided to call my website a play on that word and the nation: Procrast-A-Nation.

+So far the site consists of a Memory Card matching game, which has 2 levels.
+A memory card game is basically a grid of paired cards in a random order, face-down.
+The user needs to turn the cards over and match each pair to win.

+## The important things to consider were:

+1. The game should be timed so the user knows how long it takes them, but also for increased difficulty they will have a time limit to match all the cards.
+The time also needs to stop when the game is over or when the user has won.
+2. The cards needed to be shuffled randomly for each new game, so the user cannot predict where each one will be.
+3. The game needs to know when the cards are matched or not and what to do with them for either scenario.
+4. The user should be able to see how many pairs they have made as a 'score' and how many times they have flipped the cards as a 'move' counter.
+5. The user should be able to restart the game at any time, which would reset the game and re-shuffle the cards randomly.
+6. There should be some way of informing the user when they have won, or if they have lost by running out of time.

 ## User stories

 - #### Site user goals